diskuv/dkml-install-api/contributors/doc/packages/Console.rst

 * dkml-component-staging-ocamlrun
 * dkml-component-offline-test1

-The files will just be empty files except ``dkml-package-console-entry.exe`` is a real executable that prints "Yoda".
+The files will just be empty files except ``dkml-package-entry.exe`` is a real executable that prints "Yoda".

 If this were not a demonstration, we would let the dkml-install-api framework